For Patients & Caregivers

 Clinical Summary

 Epidemiological analyses suggest that over 90% of type 2 diabetes, 80% of coronary heart disease, and 70% of stroke can be avoided by adopting healthful food choices that model the traditional Mediterranean diet (4).
-In addition, large prospective studies have found the Mediterranean diet reduces hip fracture incidence (12), risk of cardiovascular events (10) (13) and gastrointestinal cancers (6) (14), and overall cancer risk (7).
+In addition, large prospective studies have found the Mediterranean diet reduces hip fracture incidence (12), risk of cardiovascular events (10) (13) (39) (40) and gastrointestinal cancers (6) (14), overall cancer risk (7), and preserves kidney function in coronary heart disease patients (41).
+When compared to a specific carbohydrate diet, Mediterranean diet may also confer greater benefit in patients with Crohn’s disease with mild to moderate symptoms (38).
 Other studies suggest it can reduce systolic blood pressure, improve endothelial functioning (31), and protect against macular degeneration (32).
-And leisure-time physical acitvity along with the Mediterranean diet both separately and jointly lowered all-cause mortality in older adults (33).
+As well, leisure-time physical activity along with the Mediterranean diet, both individually and when combined, lowered all-cause mortality in older adults (33).
+Adherence to Mediterranean diet, physical activity, smoking abstinence, sedentary behavior avoidance also lowered all-cause mortality in adults regardless of age or medication burden (42).

-Various meta-analyses also confirm the Mediterranean diet reduces risk of diabetes and cardiovascular diseases (8) (9) (15) (16) (34) (35), overall mortality (36), and cancer (37), as well as incidence of Alzheimer’s and Parkinson’s disease (1).
+Various meta-analyses have also confirmed that Mediterranean diet reduces the risk of diabetes and cardiovascular diseases (8) (9) (15) (16) (34) (35), overall mortality (36), and cancer (37) (43) as well as incidence of Alzheimer’s and Parkinson’s disease (1).
 Taken together, data on the Mediterranean diet further underscores the importance of emphasizing fruits vegetables, legumes, healthy fats, and whole grains.

 Cancer patients may have special nutritional needs and should consult a dietician before changing diet.
 Alcohol consumption can increase the risk of certain cancers (5).
 Interestingly, certain factors that improved adherence to the Mediterranean diet included female sex, older age, and higher levels of physical activity, while poorer adherence was associated with males and obesity (23).